-One commonly used dog tool you should throw away
+One commonly used dog leash you should throw away

-Last week, I wrote a blog on Why one should not tie a dog to a chair and also mentioned another blog on Why prong, shock and choke chain collars can cause a lot of damage.
-By now, you are probably asking, why is he so obsessed with anything that applies to leashes and collars?
+Last week, I wrote a blog about why you shouldn't tie a dog to a chair and mentioned another blog, why prong, shock and choke chain collars can cause a lot of damage.
+By now, you're probably asking, why is he so obsessed with anything that applies to leashes and collars?

 The reason is simple.
 Dogs with neck injuries appear to be ill much more frequently and vice versa – the illest dogs have frequent neck injuries.
 Why?

 The answer is simple.
-The neck has the blood, nerve and energy channels in the whole body.
+The neck has the most blood, nerve and energy channels in the body.
 It also connects the brain with the rest of the body.
-It is the key area for the function of the sympathetic and parasympathetic nervous system that regulate pretty much everything in the body including your heart, breathing and digestion.
+It's the key area for the function of the sympathetic and parasympathetic nervous system that regulate pretty much everything in the body including your heart, breathing and digestion.

-Today, I would like to focus on another device that is a common source of injuries - a retractable leash.
-Most people do not think twice about them.
+Today, I'd like to focus on another device that is a common source of injuries - the retractable leash.
+Most people don't think twice about them.
 They appear to give a dog more freedom, especially when they have to be on a leash.
-But do not be mistaken, when it comes to dogs retractable leashes can cause serious damage.
+But don't be mistaken, when it comes to dogs, retractable leashes can cause serious damage.

 Jerk!!!!
 Bang!
-Your neck gets yanked on big time.
-Your thyroid gland suffers a trauma from the sudden jerk.
-If you are lucky, you will suffer no injuries, repeat this many times and a severe injury is inevitable.
+Your neck gets yanked on big time and your thyroid gland suffers trauma from the sudden jerk.
+If you're lucky, you'll suffer no injuries.
+Repeat this many times and a severe injury is inevitable.

 When it comes to dogs and retractable leashes, there are two main issues.

-The jerk at the end of the leash or the “leash brake” can severely damage your dog's neck and the thyroid gland.
+The jerk at the end of the leash and the 'leash brake' can severely damage your dog's neck and the thyroid gland.

-I trust that it is not the intention of retractable leash manufacturers to cause damage.
-I believe that they never thought of this when making their design.
-However, I feel the responsibility to tell you that I have seen serious problems caused by retractable leashes from hypothyroidism to damage to the nerves that results in paw licking in dogs.
+I trust it's not the intention of retractable leash manufacturers to cause damage.
+However, I feel a responsibility to tell you that I've seen serious problems caused by retractable leashes, from hypothyroidism to damage to the nerves that results in paw licking in dogs.

 © Dr. Peter Dobias, DVM